Marib campaign: 2021

 On 22 February, Houthi forces clashes with Hadi government forces were reported taking place at 20 km from Marib city.

+The fighting ended following a United nations sponsored truce since April 1, 2022.

 Analysis

 Marib is of particular strategic importance in the conflict because it is a center for oil & gas production in Yemen; the powerplants of Marib supply power to a significant part of the country and a gas pipeline passes south through Marib to the Gulf of Aden and the Red Sea.
 The Safer Exploration and Production Operations Company and other foreign companies who work in the energy sector are based in Mar'ib.

 According to Nadwa Dawsari, an expert of Yemen topics cited by The New Arab, the 2020 Houthi offensive in Yemen was the largest offensive launched by the Houthis since 2015 after the Aden offensive.
 She also considered that if the Houthis managed to capture Marib they would consolidate their advances on the North and could continue launching attacks towards Shabwah or Hadhramaut.